-Customer donations are not taxable to your business, so long as you pass those donations on to One for the Verde.
+Customer donations are not taxable to your business, so long as you pass those donations on.
 Your business cannot write off customer donations either.
 If you choose not to collect a donation from your customers, but make the donation yourself, then your business is entitled to the tax deduction.

 Where does the Money go?

 Business conservation partner donations fund conservation, restoration, and education programs.
 Click here to make a donation.

 Friends distributes contributed funds through an annual competitive grant cycle.
 Local conservation organizations, municipalities, and public land agencies submit applications to implement projects in support of a healthy Verde Watershed.
 A Selection Board, made up of participating business owners and community leaders, will choose the recipients.

 One for the Verde Staff and Advisory Board

 Advisory council Business Community Volunteers

 - Harry Sweet, Friends of the Verde River Board Member

 - Tom Taylor, Taylor and Huntly Financial Group